 Sustainable Development Goals in Vietnam

-On May 10, 2017, the Prime Minister of Vietnam released the National Action Plan to Implement the 2030 Agenda for Sustainable Development, with 17 sustainable development goals and 115 specific targets.
-On June 4, 2019, Decision No. 681/QD-TTG on the Roadmap for the Implementation of Vietnam’s Sustainable Development Goals to 2030 was announced.
-The most current resolution is the Resolution on Sustainable Development (Resolution No. 136/NQ-CP), which was released on September 25, 2020.
+Vietnam has demonstrated a strong commitment to the 2030 Agenda for Sustainable Development.
+On May 10, 2017, the Prime Minister of Vietnam officially released the National Action Plan to Implement the 2030 Agenda, outlining 17 sustainable development goals and 115 specific targets tailored to the national context.
+This was further reinforced on June 4, 2019, with the announcement of Decision No. 681/QD-TTG, which established the Roadmap for the Implementation of Vietnam’s Sustainable Development Goals to 2030.
+The most recent guiding document is Resolution No. 136/NQ-CP on Sustainable Development, issued on September 25, 2020, which continues to drive the nation’s efforts towards these crucial global objectives.

 |